How I Live Free

-Fortunately, the 21st century came to the rescue, with wonderful tools to live outside the box.
+I feel immensely lucky to have been born right on the edge of the 21st century, providing me with mind-blowing tools to live outside the box.
 Internet allows for location-independent work, and makes it relatively easy to start a small business.
 Work can now revolve around your life, instead of the opposite.
 Tim Ferris’s The 4-Hour Workweek: Escape 9-5, Live Anywhere, and Join the New Rich is an excellent book describing this revolutionary concept.

 Inspired by this idea, I’ve focused on income generating opportunities that require little commitment and don’t compromise my freedom.
 That meant turning down high-paying job offers and opportunities that didn’t fit the lifestyle I was aiming for.
 To most, turning these offers down was a risky and unwise choice.
 In retrospect, I’m incredibly grateful I had the courage to act with my gut feelings in these crucial moments.

 I now strictly work as a location-independent professional for about 10 hours a week.
 Not quite the 4-hour workweek, but surely getting there.
 I’m building a few streams of passive income on the side, and am well on my way to reaching financial independence at around 30 years old.
 “Freedom 31!”

 However, freedom from work wouldn’t be possible without another choice: